defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/overview.md

 We add more formalized testing suite following 2 different approaches:

-- stateful property-based fuzzing using Medusa
+- stateful property-based fuzzing using Forge
 - stateless symbolic execution using Halmos or Kontrol

-To guide our testing, we use the properties written during the design phase, updated with any change which might have happened during the implementation.

-Having these 2 extra-steps consolidates the testing framework built around our protocol: unit tests are studying how a given part is working, integration is ensuring how multiple parts are working together during defined cases, property-based fuzzing will now study how the whole protocol is working in a big number of cases with multiple interactions (stateful) and formal verification will study how the protocol is working in _every possible_ case (usually statelessly).
+Having these 2 extra-steps consolidates the testing framework built around our protocol: unit tests are studying how a given part is working, integration is ensuring how multiple parts are working together during defined cases, property-based fuzzing will now study how the whole protocol is working in a big number of cases with multiple interactions (stateful) and formal verification will study how the protocol is working in *every possible* case (usually statelessly).

 # Properties & Invariants